 Not recommended: Fresh chilies of any kind

-Sure, you could pick up fresh poblano peppers.
+Sure, you could pick up fresh poblano peppers (the fresh chili from which dried anchos come.)
 Or your grocer may carry fresh Anaheim chilies or one of many New Mexican varieties.
-But there’s a big flavor difference between dried chilies and fresh.
+But there are big flavor differences between dried chilies and fresh ones.
 The flavors are more condensed and rustic; a fresh chili won’t really deliver the same experience.
 They’ll really change the heart of a recipe that calls for ancho.
 Opt, instead, for the powders.